Guárico: Gastronomy

-The quintessential symbol dish is "Pisillo Guariqueño", a fried dish seasoned with garlic and sweet chili in which threads of salted and sun-dried venison, as well as cattle, fish or chigüire, are curled.
+The quintessential symbol dish is "Pisillo Guariqueño," a fried dish seasoned with garlic and sweet chili in which threads of salted and sun-dried venison, as well as cattle, fish, or capybara, are curled.

 The traditional chicken stew is also often prepared in this region.
 The basic ingredient is chicken, cooked with plenty of green seasoning and vegetables.
-Another well known dish throughout the country, but which in San Juan presents a variation is mondongo, since in addition to vegetables and beef, lemon, cattle feet and belly are added.
+Another well-known dish throughout the country is mondongo, since in addition to vegetables and beef, lemon, cattle feet, and belly are added.

-Another dish is the fried permitta, where the meat of this exquisite fish is used, seasoned with garlic, salt and lemon; then it is fried wrapped in flour.
-It is also very famous the morrocoy cake, a very appreciated dish all over the country, whose elaboration is based on the morrocoy meat, seasoning, raisins, eggs, potatoes, wine and spices.
-The variant of this recipe -considered a delicacy- is the turtle cake, which has the same ingredients, except for the meat.
+Another dish is the fried palometa, where the meat of this fish is used, seasoned with garlic, salt, and lemon; then it is fried wrapped in flour.
+It is also very famous the morrocoy cake, a very appreciated dish all over the country, whose elaboration is based on morrocoy meat, seasoning, raisins, eggs, potatoes, wine, and spices.
+The variant of this recipe—considered a delicacy—is the turtle cake, which has the same ingredients, except for the meat.
 In some parts of the country, this culinary tradition has been diminished for ecological reasons, in order to preserve the species.
 However, there are still many places where it can be tasted.